 Fisher: Now, mostly here we’re talking about, of course, the ethnicity report.
 That’s the big hook, right, for a lot of people to do DNA tests these days.
 They’re not doing it like our genies do to find out relationships, which is really the most important thing that really does work.

-Paul: I think we’re just the beginning of what the genome can tell us.
+Paul: I think we’re at just the beginning of what the genome can tell us.
 I think that we are still improving in the way that we can use DNA test results to explore ancestry and to learn more about our heritage.
 But, I think, coming from the perspective of an anthropologist, I think that these concerns are certainly valid, and certainly important to address.

 Fisher: Well let’s break it down a little bit here, first of all, Paul, for those who may not have yet ordered a DNA kit or interested in these ethnicity reports.
 To understand what the problem is.
 Now, here’s how I explain it to people and you tell me where I’m off.
 But I’ve often said, it’s kind of like looking through a telescope at the night sky.
 You got a black background, you got all these little pinpoints of light that represent stars, and they look like they’re all equally distant from one another in this lovely pattern, and what we don’t see ultimately is how far apart and how many light years in this direction and the size difference and all these things, and yet it looks very neat and packaged to us.
 It’s kind of the same thing with ethnicity reports in my mind.
 Because, we really don’t know at what time period certain DNA was in these places, and that’s why we often get these weird results.
 Would you agree with that summary?

-Paul: Yeah, and I think that Dr. King does an excellent job of addressing that in her article, because she says, you know, “If we don’t account for the complexity of the many variables that work in our ancestry, we run the risk of high unscientific thinking.”
+Paul: Yeah, and I think that Dr. King does an excellent job of addressing that in her article, because she says, you know, “If we don’t account for the complexity of the many variables that work in our ancestry, we run the risk of highly unscientific thinking.”
 And that’s true.
 When you take a DNA test, a lot of the time if you’re doing it for ethnicity, you may come and look at the ethnicity results and say, “Oh, look, I’m 100% European.
 Great.”
 And, you know, walk away from it and never come back.
 And so, I do like the sentiment that she expresses, and why you should think twice about those DNA-by-mail results.
 Not necessarily because, you know, I don’t find value in those results, but because I think, in any case, when you’re doing work with genetic genealogy test results, you should be thinking twice about it.
 You should be coming back.
 It’s a growing and developing science.
 As more people test, we get a better idea and better understanding of the complexities of ethnicity and those types of things.
 And, I think that you should be thinking twice about it beyond just, “Okay, here’s my ethnicity.”
 And then walk away.
-I think you should look at the ethnicity and then use it as a catalyst and as a start for your enquiry.
-I think a lot of the arguments that she makes in her article are centred around the fact that we get these pre-packaged DNA test results that we may not understand all of the science behind them.
-So, if we get those results, it’s an opportunity for us to learn the science behind them, for us to enquire and to learn about the methodologies and the appropriate interpretation and use of those results.
+I think you should look at the ethnicity and then use it as a catalyst and as a start for your inquiry.
+I think a lot of the arguments that she makes in her article are centered around the fact that we get these pre-packaged DNA test results that we may not understand all of the science behind them.
+So, if we get those results, it’s an opportunity for us to learn the science behind them, for us to inquire and to learn about the methodologies and the appropriate interpretation and use of those results.

-Fisher: Do you think that the DNA companies are over marketing the ethnicity results, obviously for their own financial benefit, but maybe we should be paying more attention to the matching side of this thing?
+Fisher: Do you think that the DNA companies are overmarketing the ethnicity results, obviously for their own financial benefit, but maybe we should be paying more attention to the matching side of this thing?

 Paul: So, let me tell you a story.
 When I first got started in genealogy, I was eight years old.
 I got a family history binder for Christmas, from my grandparents, and that family history binder had all these stories about my family.
 It had all of these great, interesting details about my family growing up, and it also had a pedigree chart showing all of the places where my ancestors came from.
 And, of that binder, I was most interested in the pedigree chart.
 I was fascinated to know where I came from.